 Lift-off distance is still a popular metric in mouse enthusiast circles, though it's not one that affects most gamers.
 LOD refers to the height a mouse has to be raised before the sensor stops tracking its surface.
 Some gamers prefer a mouse with a very low lift-off distance because they play at a very low sensitivity, and often have to lift their mouse off the pad to "reset" it in a position where they can continue swiping.
 With a low LOD, the cursor isn't going to be moved erratically when the mouse is lifted up.

-I used a piece of software called MouseTester to see if I could spot any glaring issues with the mice I used.
-In every gaming mouse I tested, though, angle snapping and acceleration were disabled in the mouse drivers by default (though a mouse can still exhibit acceleration that comes from issues with the sensor itself) and I never encountered any glaring performance issues.
+We used a piece of software called MouseTester to see if we could spot any glaring issues with the mice we used.
+In every gaming mouse we tested, though, angle snapping and acceleration were disabled in the mouse drivers by default (though a mouse can still exhibit acceleration that comes from issues with the sensor itself) and never encountered any glaring performance issues.